norvig/paip-lisp/docs/chapter25.md

 ```

 Annoyingly, this version still doesn't work!
-This time, the problem is carelessness; we changed the `replace- ? - vars to recurse` in two places, but not in the two calls in the body of `recurse`.
+This time, the problem is carelessness; we changed the `replace-?-vars` to `recurse` in two places, but not in the two calls in the body of `recurse`.

 **Remedy:** In general, the lesson is to make sure you call the right function.
 If there are two functions with similar effects and you call the wrong one, it can be hard to see.